-We can also access important health information online which can empower us to manage our own health conditions and promote our wellbeing.
-You might have been asked by your GP whether you are 'registered with online services' before.
+We can also access important health information online so we can manage our own health conditions and promote our wellbeing.
+You might have been asked by your GP whether you are 'registered with online services'.

 Online patient services may enable you to: